Teaching TV Editing

 8. Student sits down.

-After viewing the tape with the class and noting how long it is, I have other students re-shoot the sequence but have them stop and start the camera.
+Most first time student videographers will shoot this as a continuous run.
+After viewing sequence out of the camera with the class and point out how long it is, Have other students re-shoot the sequence but this time have them stop and start the camera.
 When this tape is played, it usually gives some excellent examples of JUMP CUTS.
+From this introduction, I then introduce some standard editing techniques:

 In-Camera vs. Post-Production

-In-Camera
+In-Camera Post-Production

-Quick - Inexpensive
+Inexpensive

 Requires practice

-Best for documentaries or trips.
+Best for trips.

 High quality but time consuming